Planification - REM project

 A public transit system on the new Champlain Bridge

 A public transit system linking downtown Montréal to Montréal-Trudeau Airport and the West Island

-CDPQ Infra proposed merging the two projects to form an integrated 67-km integrated network.
+CDPQ Infra proposed merging the two projects to form an integrated 67-km network.
 The project was officially announced in April 2016, and the initial work began in April 2018.